stitchfix/hamilton/decorators.md

 `GLM` here is not part of the hamilton framework, and instead a user defined model.

-Models (optionally) accept a `output_column` parameter -- this is specifically if the name of the function differs from the output column that it right to.
+Models (optionally) accept a `output_column` parameter -- this is specifically if the name of the function differs from the output column that it should represent.
 E.G. if you use the model result as an intermediate object, and manipulate it all later.
-This is necessary because various dependent columns that a model queries (e.g. `MULTIPLIER_...` and `OFFSET_...`) are derived from the model's name.
+At Stitch Fix this is necessary because various dependent columns that a model queries (e.g. `MULTIPLIER_...` and `OFFSET_...`) are derived from the model's name.

 ## @config.when*